satyapavan/gps-heatmap-static/README.md

 **Todo**
 - ~~Let's plan to complete it by Dec 23rd, 2017~~
+- This version turnedout to be a static version, a better dynamic version is found at https://github.com/theopolisme/location-history-visualizer

 ![alt tag](public/heatmap_console.png "sample output of the heatmap generated using google location and maps api")